 Can I use cream, sugar, honey or sweeteners?

-There are also negative effects on health benefits.
-If you add milk or cream a protein, casein, binds to catechins and lessens their efficacy.
+There are also adverse effects on health benefits.
+If you add milk or cream, casein binds to catechins and lessens their efficacy.

 Green tea with milk is not a desirable method of preparation.
 Clear green tea is best.